PoPGRI/Race/_home/00home.md

 permalink: /description/
 main_nav: false
 ---
 _Generalized RAcing Intelligence Competition (GRAIC)_ is a simulated vehicle race affiliated with [CPS-IOT Week 2021](https://cps-iot-week2021.isis.vanderbilt.edu/).
 GRAIC aims to bring together researchers in AI, planning, synthesis, and control to create a platform for comparing different algorithms for controlling vehicles in dynamic and uncertain environments.
 We hope that it will also be fun.

+If you are interested in participating in GRAIC or just want to stay up to date, please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSesyCan0-i0r3mhxe21l4YEDFNLiItINRJz9qEoYrI8jQ04Mg/viewform?usp=sf_link) and we will add you to our mailing list.
+Updates can also be found at the bottom of this page.

 # Tl;dr